marchesir/xguard/README.md

-# xguard

-Lightweight eBPF/XDP tool for tracing live ingress traffic — built for the [eBPF Summit: Hackathon Edition 2025](https://ebpf-summit-2025.devpost.com).

 ## Overview

-**xguard** is a lightweight eBPF/XDP tool for tracing live ingress traffic at the L3/L4 layer.
+**xguard** is a lightweight eBPF/XDP tool for tracing live ingress traffic at the L3/L4 layer, built for the [eBPF Summit: Hackathon Edition 2025](https://ebpf-summit-2025.devpost.com).
 It is designed primarily as a **learning project** to explore:

 - How **XDP programs** operate inside the kernel.
 - Basic **eBPF map** usage.
 - Low-level **L3/L4 packet filtering**.

-The current implementation uses **Python** for quick prototyping and simplicity.
-Future iterations may include:
+The current implementation uses Python for rapid prototyping and ease of development.
+However, it has several limitations:

-- A full **C-based eBPF + userspace** version.
-- A **Go-based userspace** implementation.
-- More advanced filtering (e.g., ports, IPv6, other protocols).
-- More control over output, especially for kernel tracing.
+- Incomplete support for IPv6 and port handling.
+- Output handling is currently minimal and oversimplified, requiring further improvement—especially for kernel-level tracing, which tends to be very noisy.

 ## CLI Usage
 <pre style="user-select: none; white-space: pre-wrap; word-wrap: break-word;">